-You can set 2FA up on up to five different devices, we recommend this in case that you lose or no longer have access to one of the devices, meaning you are still able to access the code required to log in.
-If you have lost access to this, we will also have to follow extra security measures to remove this so that you can set it back up, please contact us directly so that we can help you gain access to your account.
+You can set 2FA up on up to five different devices, we recommend this in case you lose or no longer have access to one of the devices, meaning you are still able to access the code required to log in.
+If you have lost access to this, we will also have to follow extra security measures to remove this so that you can set it back up.
+Please contact us directly so that we can help you gain access to your account.

 If you find that you need to change any of your contact information, please do this through your registrar – they’ll be able to update the details we hold for you in our registry.

 Alternatively, you can update your details directly with us using your Online Services account.